These Candied Ginger Pecan Scones are tender, buttery, and full of unusual and unique flavor combinations.

 - 1 TBSP Milk

 Line a large cookie sheet with parchment paper.

 In a large bowl, mix the flour, sugars, baking powder, salt and ground ginger.

 Chop the candied ginger into small pieces and set a side.

 Cut the butter into small pieces and add it to the flour.
-Using your fingers or a fork pinch the butter into the flour until the flour mix clumps together.
-Stir in the Candied Ginger and Pecans.
+Using a fork or a pastry knife cut the butter into the flour mixture until the flour is fully coated with the butter and the flour resembles wet sand.

 Slowly add the heavy cream 1/4 cup at a time and stop to mix the dough.
 Once the dough forms a ball that is barley moist, stop adding the heavy cream.
 You may not need to add the full amount.